PREVENT duty training

 The Prevent Duty was brought into law by the UK Government in 2015 via the Counter Terrorism and Security Act 2015 (CTSA).
-Ultimately, the CTSA requires certain authorities to prevent people from being drawn into terrorism.
+Ultimately, the CTSA requires certain authorities to intercept people from being drawn into terrorism.
 The training is required for education and social care institutions to keep children safe.
-Staff may be required to take part in a Prevent awareness course to ensure they are compliant and knowledgeable with the law.
+Staff may be required to take part in a Radicalisation and PREVENT awareness course to ensure they are compliant and knowledgeable with the law.

 What is PREVENT training?